 How to treat leaks when sneezing

-We need to change the way with think about dealing with the various issues our bodies encounter throughout life – whether the issue is bladder weakness or not, we have a tendency to sweep things under the rug, or just put up with it.
+We need to change the way with thinking about dealing with the various issues our bodies encounter throughout life – whether the issue is bladder weakness or not, we have a tendency to sweep things under the rug, or just put up with it.
 You deserve better than that.
-Let’s nip in the bud, and solve the issue before it takes a control over your life.
+Let’s nip in the bud, and solve the issue before it takes control over your life.